munificent/craftinginterpreters/book/parsing-expressions.md

 > Grammar, which knows how to control even kings.
 > <cite>Molière</cite>

-This chapter marks the first major milestone of the book. <span name="parse">Parsing</span> has a fearsome reputation.
-Many of us have cobbled together a mishmash of regular expressions and substring operations in order to extract some sense out of a pile of text.
-It was probably riddled with bugs and a beast to maintain.
+<span name="parse">This</span> chapter marks the first major milestone of the
+book.
+Many of us have cobbled together a mishmash of regular expressions and substring operations to extract some sense out of a pile of text.
+The code was probably riddled with bugs and a beast to maintain.
+Writing a *real* parser -- one with decent error-handling, a coherent internal structure, and the ability to robustly chew through a sophisticated syntax -- is considered a rare, impressive skill.
+In this chapter, you will <span name="attain">attain</span>
+it.

 <aside name="parse">

-"Parse" comes to English from the Old French "pars" which relates to "part of speech".
-It means to take a text and figure out how each word maps to the grammar of the language.
+"Parse" comes to English from the Old French "pars" for "part of speech".
+It means to take a text and map each word to the grammar of the language.
 We use it here in the same sense, except that our language is a little more modern than Old French.

 </aside>

-Writing a *real* parser -- one with decent error-handling, a coherent internal structure, and the ability to robustly chew through a sophisticated syntax -- is considered a rare, impressive skill.
-In this chapter, you will <span name="attain">attain</span> it.

 <aside name="attain">

-Like many rites of passage, you'll probably find it looks a little smaller, a little less daunting when it's behind you than when it looms ahead.
+Like many rites of passage, you'll probably find it looks a little smaller, a little less daunting when it's behind you than when it loomed ahead.

 </aside>